Highlights:

 The first Production Sharing Contract was signed in 1993.
 Four years later, exploration work on Block XIX identified the country’s first free flowing oil.
 Soon after, oil production and exports to China was commenced.

-In terms of unconventional petroleum exploration, the Government has Production Sharing Contracts in place for five coalbed methane fields and exploration contracts for nine fields.
+In terms of unconventional petroleum exploration, the Government has PSCs and exploration contracts in place for 6 fields (coalbed methanes).

 Production & Export

 PetroChina Daqing Tamsag currently accounts for more than 95% of total oil production & exports and Dongsheng Oil around 5%.
 PetroChina Daqing Tamsag exports to Chinese refineries by truck via the Bayankhoshuu border point, while the Dongsheng Petroleum Mongol Company exports by rail.
-In addition, Mongolian government granted Petro Matad Limited a 25-year exploitation license for Block XX in Eastern Mongolia in 2021 and the company is planning to commence its production in 2023.
+In addition, Mongolian government granted Petro Matad Limited a 25-year exploitation license for Field XX in Eastern Mongolia in 2021 and the company commenced its production in 2024.
+It was also reported that in 2025, the oil exploration of Field XX was fully transferred to the state’s special use.
+The company stated that this marks the first oil exploration and production field in Mongolia to be designated as a special purpose zone.

 Key indicators of Toson-Uul oil field (as of 2021)